djndl1/CSNotes/os/concepts/processes_threads.md

-The most central concept in any operating system is the _process_: an abstract of a running program that turns a physical CPU into multiple virtual CPU.
+The most central concept in any operating system is the _process_: an abstract of a running program that turns a physical CPU into multiple virtual CPU (only orignally without multithreading).
 Processes are one of the oldest and most important abstractions that operating systems provide.

+A process is no longer a *sequential process* in the literal sense, rather, it represents the entire execution state of a program, an activity with a program, input, output and a state, including the execution flows, the data, security context etc.

 # Process